+II.
 Process Maturity (Categories1-6): What we are looking for

-The Baldrige Excellence Framework method of assessing process maturity is based on the relative depth of maturity or sophistication in four areas; Approach, Deployment, Learning, and Integration (ADLI).
+The Baldrige Excellence Framework method of assessing process maturity is based on the relative depth of maturity or sophistication in four areas: Approach, Deployment, Learning, and Integration (ADLI).

-In evaluating your response to each Process Discussion Area, the Examiners will look for evidence in your narrative to determine how well the processes and methods you identify relate to the Approach - Deployment - Learning - Integration (ADLI) concepts.
-For each Process Discussion Area, the Examiners look for answers to the following with a particular focus on A and D:
+In evaluating your response to each Process Discussion Area, the Examiners will look for evidence in your narrative to determine the maturity of the processes and methods you have identified: Approach - Deployment - Learning - Integration (ADLI) concepts.
+For each Process Discussion Area, the Examiners look for answers to the following with a focus on Approach and Deployment:

 - Approach.
 Are approaches, i.e., methods and/or processes identified?
 How mature/sophisticated are they relative to what would be resourcereasonable for your organization?
 How long have they been around?
 Are they in writing and/or well known? - Deployment.
-Are the approaches fully deployed (well implemented and established) among those affected?
+Are the approaches fully deployed (well implemented and established)?
 How long have they been deployed?
+Are they deployed in a way that ensures they are working as intended?

 Review of the Baldrige Excellence Framework will provide additional information on the ADLI concept.
-Are they deployed in a way which ensures they are working as intended?

-- Learning.
+• Learning.
 Are the approaches regularly reviewed for improvement?
-Do the approaches provide information to enable improvement in other areas? - Integration.
+Do the approaches provide information to enable improvement in other areas?

+Integration.
 Are approaches aligned with the organizational needs identified in the Organizational Profile?
 Are approaches, plans and actions harmonized across processes and work units to support organization-wide goals?
 Are your measures, information, and improvement systems complementary across processes and work units?